hollzzar/manuscript-template/README.md

 `papaja` is specifically designed for APA formatting, which is used in my field.

 I wanted to combine the strengths of both packages into a flexible template.
-In particular, I wanted to create Microsoft Word documents with the content and formatting I needed without a lot of post-output effort.
+In particular, I wanted to create Microsoft Word documents using R Markdown that (a) already had the formatting I needed without a lot of post-output effort and (b) were also easily customized depending on the journal/audience.
 While many journals accept LaTeX submissions, my collaborators rely on a Word-based workflow, and converting existing templates from tex to Word produced less than satisfactory results.
 Existing templates for Word output were also not formatted for my needs and were not easily customized.